Article Table Of Contents

 If you're looking at areas in Vermont with the best economic situations, where there's lower than average crime, and a lot to do, this is an accurate list.

-South Burlington made a strong showing to take in the overall number one spot for 2018.
+Woodstock made a strong showing to take in the overall number one spot for the best place to live in Vermont for 2020.

 Best Towns To Live In Vermont